Chart Color Schemes

 Wentworth - Buronga has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Thirty-three projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Whistlers Ridge Estate in Merbein, River Heights Estate also in Merbein, Lake Hawthorn Foreshore Development, and Mildura Riverfront Redevelopment - Stage 2.
+Key projects include Whistlers Ridge Estate in Merbein, River Heights Estate in Merbein, Lake Hawthorn Foreshore Development, and Mildura Riverfront Redevelopment - Stage 2.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.